GuideNepalNRNRemittanceHundiBankingPersonal Finance

 NRNs send Nepal over Rs 200 billion every month.
 The legal channels, the fee and FX math, what hundi actually costs when prosecuted, and the NRN-only benefits most workers abroad never claim.

-For nearly a decade, the headline number on Nepal's economy has been the same: remittance.
-In FY 2025/26, Nepal crossed monthly remittance of Rs 200 billion for the first time, and by the end of the third quarter had received Rs 1.65 trillion — a 39% jump year-on-year.
-That is roughly Rs 7 billion a day arriving from Nepalis working abroad.
+One headline number has dominated Nepal's economy for close to a decade: remittance.
+Monthly remittance crossed Rs 200 billion for the first time in FY 2025/26, and by the end of the third quarter the cumulative figure stood at Rs 1.65 trillion, up 39% year-on-year.
+Roughly Rs 7 billion arrives every day from Nepalis working abroad.

-Behind that aggregate is a few million individual decisions: a worker in Doha, a nurse in Birmingham, a software engineer in San Francisco, a domestic worker in Kuala Lumpur — each picking a channel to move money home.
-Pick well and you give up 1–2% to the system.
-Pick badly and you give up 4–5%, or worse, you pick hundi and risk losing everything plus three years of your life.
+The aggregate masks a few million individual decisions.
+A worker in Doha.
+A nurse in Birmingham.
+A software engineer in San Francisco.
+A domestic worker in Kuala Lumpur.
+Each picks a channel to move money home.
+Pick well and the system takes 1–2%.
+Pick badly and it takes 4–5%.
+Pick hundi and you can lose everything plus three years of your life.

-This post is the decision framework for NRNs sending money home.
+What follows is a decision framework for NRNs sending money home.
 If you are a Nepali resident receiving foreign earnings from your own work (freelancing, remote employment), the sister post on managing USD earnings in an NPR reality covers the inflow side from that angle.
 This piece is for the worker abroad making the send.

 Why this matters more than it used to

-Three things changed in the last two years that NRNs should understand.
+Three things shifted in the last two years that NRNs should understand.

-- Volumes are at record highs.
-Rs 200+ billion a month means Nepali banks and NRB are paying close attention to who is and isn't using formal channels.
-The "everyone uses hundi, no one gets caught" line is no longer true — see the prosecution section below.
+1. Volumes are at record highs.
+With Rs 200+ billion arriving every month, Nepali banks and NRB are watching closely to see who is and isn't using formal channels.
+The old line that "everyone uses hundi, no one gets caught" no longer holds.
+See the prosecution section below.

-- Fintech competition has compressed bank spreads.
-A decade ago, a Nepali bank's TT rate could be 2–3% worse than mid-market and you had no comparable consumer alternative.
-Today, Wise and Remitly publish their rates publicly and Nepali banks have narrowed the gap.
-The "I have to use a remit shop in person" era is over for anyone with a smartphone.
+2. Fintech competition has compressed bank spreads.
+Ten years ago, a Nepali bank's TT rate could run 2–3% worse than mid-market with no comparable consumer alternative.
+Today Wise and Remitly publish their rates publicly, and Nepali banks have narrowed the gap.
+For anyone with a smartphone, the "I have to use a remit shop in person" era is over.

-- NRN-specific benefits are real but mostly unclaimed.
-The 1% FD premium, the FCY savings account at ~5% USD interest, the NRN bond at 7.5–8.5% USD coupon — these exist because NRB wants formal-channel inflows.
-Almost every NRN I have spoken with is sending money home but parking it in a regular NPR savings account at 4% with no awareness of the FCY or NRN-specific products.
+3. NRN-specific benefits are real but mostly unclaimed.
+The 1% FD premium, the FCY savings account at ~5% USD interest, the NRN bond at 7.5–8.5% USD coupon: these exist because NRB wants formal-channel inflows.
+Almost every NRN I have spoken with is sending money home and parking it in a regular NPR savings account at 4%, with no awareness of the FCY or NRN-specific products.

 The four channels, in plain English

-There are essentially four ways money moves from an NRN abroad to a Nepali recipient.
+Four ways exist for money to move from an NRN abroad to a Nepali recipient.

 1. Direct SWIFT bank wire

-You walk into your bank in Doha/Dubai/London/SF or use its app, fill an international wire form with the Nepali beneficiary's bank details (SWIFT/BIC, account number, beneficiary name as on PAN), and the money arrives in 1–3 business days.
+Walk into your bank in Doha/Dubai/London/SF or open its app, fill an international wire form with the Nepali beneficiary's bank details (SWIFT/BIC, account number, beneficiary name as on PAN), and the money arrives in 1–3 business days.

-- Cost structure: Sending bank charges a wire fee (US$15–US$40 depending on bank); receiving Nepali bank may charge an inward fee (often Rs 200–500, sometimes waived for account holders); the FX conversion is at the receiving bank's TT rate, usually 0.5–1.5% worse than mid-market.
+• Cost structure: Sending bank charges a wire fee (US$15–US$40 depending on bank); the receiving Nepali bank may charge an inward fee (often Rs 200–500, sometimes waived for account holders); FX conversion happens at the receiving bank's TT rate, usually 0.5–1.5% worse than mid-market.

-- Best for: Large one-off transfers (US$3,000+) where the percentage drag of consumer-app fees adds up; transfers to elderly parents or family who don't use smartphones; transfers that need to look "clean" on a Nepali bank statement (e.g. for a property purchase down-payment).
+• Best for: Large one-off transfers (US$3,000+) where the percentage drag of consumer-app fees adds up; transfers to elderly parents or family without smartphones; transfers that need to look "clean" on a Nepali bank statement (e.g. for a property purchase down-payment).

-- Watch out for: The "OUR" vs "SHA" vs "BEN" fee setting on the wire form.
-Picking the wrong one can mean intermediate banks shave US$25–US$50 in the middle.
+• Watch out for: The "OUR" vs "SHA" vs "BEN" fee setting on the wire form.
+The wrong setting can let intermediate banks shave US$25–US$50 in the middle.
 Default to "OUR" (sender pays all fees) for predictable arrivals.

 2. Licensed remit operators (IME Remit, Prabhu, Western Union, MoneyGram)

 The traditional NRN channel.
-Walk into a remit office abroad (or use their app), pay in your local currency, the receiving family member picks up cash or receives a bank deposit in Nepal — often within minutes.
+Walk into a remit office abroad (or open their app), pay in your local currency, and the receiving family member picks up cash or receives a bank deposit in Nepal, often within minutes.

-- Cost structure: Fixed fee per transaction (often free for small amounts in promotional corridors, otherwise US$3–US$10), plus an exchange rate that is typically 1–3% worse than mid-market.
-IME and Prabhu tend to be most competitive in Gulf and Malaysia corridors; Western Union and MoneyGram dominate the USA/Europe corridors for NRNs without a Nepali bank account.
+• Cost structure: Fixed fee per transaction (often free for small amounts in promotional corridors, otherwise US$3–US$10), plus an exchange rate that typically runs 1–3% worse than mid-market.
+IME and Prabhu tend to win on Gulf and Malaysia corridors; Western Union and MoneyGram dominate USA/Europe for NRNs without a Nepali bank account.

-- Best for: Cash pickup at a village or town remit kiosk where the recipient has no bank account; instant delivery for emergencies; corridors where licensed operators have promotional zero-fee periods.
+• Best for: Cash pickup at a village or town remit kiosk where the recipient has no bank account; instant delivery for emergencies; corridors where licensed operators run promotional zero-fee periods.

-- Watch out for: Per-transaction limits (Nepali residents can typically send up to NPR 25,000 outbound per transaction without special NRB approval — but as an NRN sending into Nepal, the limits are set by the operator and your sending country's rules).
-Compare the delivered NPR amount across providers, not just the fee — the exchange rate margin often hides the real cost.
+• Watch out for: Per-transaction limits.
+Nepali residents can typically send up to NPR 25,000 outbound per transaction without special NRB approval, but as an NRN sending into Nepal, the limits are set by the operator and your sending country's rules.
+Compare the delivered NPR amount across providers rather than just the fee.
+The exchange rate margin often hides the real cost.

 3. Fintech apps (Wise, Remitly)